Smoked Beef Ribs Recipe — BIG, Rich, Moist and Tender Short Ribs

 Wrap or Not?
 How to Decide?
 It Depends on Marbling

 Another factor to consider if deciding to wrap or not, is the quality or grade of meat you have, particularly the amount of marbling in the ribs you are cooking.

 If you have USDA choice or lower quality, I would recommend wrapping them.
 There isn’t as much fat in them, and they can dry out if left unwrapped.

 If you have USDA Prime or better, with tons of marbling and intramuscular fat, then there’s no need to wrap, but you can if you wish.

 In my house, we prefer to wrap them.
 They tend to be much more tender and moist when you wrap them with some braising liquid, which is how my wife and kids tend to prefer them, so that’s the way I go.

-I also find that when wrapping, the results are more predictable as the tenderness of the finished product and how moist it remains is less dependant on the meat quality and amount of marbling.
+I also find that regardless of the ribs I’m cooking, whether beef ribs or pork ribs, when wrapping the results are more predictable as the tenderness of the finished product and how moist it remains is less dependent on the meat quality and amount of marbling.

 So, for this cook, I put them on the smoker for approx 4 hours to smoke, before placing the ribs into silver trays with a couple of glugs of beer, and sealed the trays with aluminum foil.
 I still left the temp probe in one of the racks to remotely monitor temps.